Join the Lamplighters

 As with most Gilbert & Sullivan shows, the chorus is a very important part of the action and has much stage time and wonderful music.
 We need 6 to 8 each soprano, altos, tenors and basses.

 Blue Shield of California Theater at YBCA, San Francisco

 February 1, 2020 (Saturday at 2 PM and 8 PM)

 February 8, 2020 (Saturday at 2 PM and 8 PM)

 Mountain View Center for the Performing Arts

-Please come to the preliminary audition with a classic musical theater song (written before 1970 – no pop music – please), that you feel will show off your voice well.
-Please note that Lamplighters performs without the use of body microphones, so size of voice and excellent projection are vital.
+Please come to the preliminary audition with two contrasting songs in English, preferably from opera, operetta or classic musical theatre, that you feel will show off your voice well.
+You may be asked to sing only one song, but have two prepared.
 An accompanist will be provided.
-Bring your music in the key in which you will sing it.
+Bring your sheet music in the key in which you will sing.

 Also bring your headshot and resume, and your calendar so that you can give us any conflicts that you may have during the rehearsal period.
 If you are needed for a callback, you will be notified.

 CALLBACKS WILL BE HELD SUNDAY, SEPTEMBER 15, 6:00-10:00 PM BY INVITATION APPOINTMENT ONLY – YOU WILL RECEIVE AN EMAIL INVITATION!

 ALL ROLES ARE CAST WITH NON-EQUITY; NON-AGMA; Stipends for leads will range from $350 – $700.00, depending on size and difficulty of the role and whether double cast.
 All chorus members will be offered expense reimbursement up to $200 to help offset costs such as purchasing tights and footwear, travel and lodging, etc.